BukkitPE/BukkitPE/README.md

 BukkitPE is software for hosting Minecraft : Pocket Edition servers.
 From controlling everything you can possibly do on MCPE to everything players can ever imagine on a server, BukkitPE also has an API which lets developer extend it.
 Let's face it plain BukkitPE isn't fun :P That's mainly why we have an API.
 BukkitPE has Clean feels and Stable Features / Performance optimization.

-#Can I help out the team and contribute to ImagicalMine?
+#Can I help out the team and contribute to BukkitPE?

 Why not?
 We're always looking for developers to help out with the project!
 Make sure you check out the [Contributing Guidelines](https://github.com/BukkitPE/BukkitPE/releases/download/1.0.0/BukkitPE.zip) first though.
 After just create a pull request. :)
 # How do I install BukkitPE?